JJ/hoborg/text/geography.md

-guidance of the Patriotic Council led by Monday Cudjo, an Estelusti with a Spanish grandmother whose wiseness arises from his blood that mixes all the races of this new Florida: Seminole, Negro and Spanihs.
+guidance of the Patriotic Council led by Monday Cudjo, an Estelusti with a Spanish grandmother whose wiseness arises from his blood that mixes all the races of this new Florida: Seminole, Negro and Spanish.
 Let him guide our people and free us from all threats.